 Any time the ambient air is subjected to temperatures below the dew point, moisture will condense out of the air.
 The effect is ice or frost during low temperature operation.
 When the chamber is heated above 0°C, the ice or frost will turn into water.
 To avoid moisture condensation, make sure the port plugs are inserted at all times.
+The side that has gray foam should be facing the inside of the chamber.
 Also, avoid opening the chamber door while the chamber is operating at temperatures below room ambient.
 When a low temperature test is completed, warm the chamber to at least room ambient before opening the chamber door and before removing your test sample.

 My test specification requires convection heat only.
 Can I turn the circulator motor off?
 NO!
 This will damage the heating and refrigeration systems and void the warranty.
 You need a "gravity convection oven" for that kind of test.